Pediatric Rehabilitation Fellowship

 • Departmental Grand Rounds including Department of Rehabilitation, Department of Pediatrics, Child Neurology, and Pediatric Orthopedics

-• Dedicated time to attend lectures through The Weinberg Family Cerebral Palsy Center, The Hospital for Special Surgery (HSS) eAcademy, The Cerebral Palsy Research Network, AAPM&R PRM Lecture Series
+• Dedicated time to attend lectures through The Weinberg Family Cerebral Palsy Center, The Hospital for Special Surgery (HSS) eAcademy, The Cerebral Palsy Research Network, and the AAPM&R PRM Lecture Series

 Research Requirement